LeapYear/areas-of-contribution/CONTRIBUTING.md

 ### Terminology

 ##### *Contribution* / *Skill*
 - What: A specific, observable statement describing how an engineer may positively impact their team.
-A single engineer doesn't have to master _all_ of these skills/contributions to be successful at Pivotal.
+A single engineer doesn't have to master _all_ of these skills/contributions to be successful here.

 - Example: *"Understands and explains the importance of improving feedback loops"*

 - Materializes as: A "bullet-point" in a markdown file in this repo, and a "row" in our feedback forms.

 ##### *Skill Level*
-- What: Contributions at a Skill Level are what we typically observe of Pivots at that P-Level
+- What: Contributions at a Skill Level are what we typically observe of employees at that P-Level

 - Example: "L3 (senior engineer)"